NEC: Sponsorships

 NEC was the main (title) sponsor of the Davis Cup competition until 2002, when BNP Paribas took over the sponsorship.

 NEC between 1982 and 2012 sponsored the NEC Cup, a Go tournament in Japan.

 NEC between 1986 and 2003 sponsored the NEC Shun-Ei, a Go tournament for young players in Japan.

 NEC sponsored the English football club Everton from 1985 to 1995.
 The 1995 FA Cup Final triumph was Everton's final game of the decade-long NEC sponsorship, and Danka took over as sponsors.

-NEC signed a deal to sponsor the Sauber F1 Team from the 2011 season until the 2014 season.
+NEC first time signed the deal to sponsor Sauber F1 Team from 2011 season until 2014 season.

-NEC sponsored the Sahara Force India F1 Team for the 2015 season until its demise during the 2018 season.
-Since then NEC has sponsored its successor Racing Point.
+Right after Sauber, NEC continue sponsored Sahara Force India F1 Team for 2015 season until its demise during 2018 season.
+Since then NEC has sponsored for their last time its successor Racing Point only in 2019 season.

 In April 2013, NEC became the umbrella sponsor for PGA Tour Latinoamérica, a third-tier men's professional golf tour.